Search engine: 1990s: Birth of search engines

-In the summer of 1993, no search engine existed for the web, though numerous specialized catalogues were maintained by hand.
+In the summer of 1993, no search engine existed for the web, though numerous specialized catalogs were maintained by hand.
 Oscar Nierstrasz at the University of Geneva wrote a series of Perl scripts that periodically mirrored these pages and rewrote them into a standard format.
 This formed the basis for W3Catalog, the web's first primitive search engine, released on September 2, 1993.

 In June 1993, Matthew Gray, then at MIT, produced what was probably the first web robot, the Perl-based World Wide Web Wanderer, and used it to generate an index called "Wandex".
 The purpose of the Wanderer was to measure the size of the World Wide Web, which it did until late 1995.
 The web's second search engine Aliweb appeared in November 1993.
 Aliweb did not use a web robot, but instead depended on being notified by website administrators of the existence at each site of an index file in a particular format.

 JumpStation (created in December 1993 by Jonathon Fletcher) used a web robot to find web pages and to build its index, and used a web form as the interface to its query program.
 It was thus the first WWW resource-discovery tool to combine the three essential features of a web search engine (crawling, indexing, and searching) as described below.
 Because of the limited resources available on the platform it ran on, its indexing and hence searching were limited to the titles and headings found in the web pages the crawler encountered.

 One of the first "all text" crawler-based search engines was WebCrawler, which came out in 1994.
-Unlike its predecessors, it allowed users to search for any word in any webpage, which has become the standard for all major search engines since.
+Unlike its predecessors, it allowed users to search for any word in any web page, which has become the standard for all major search engines since.
 It was also the search engine that was widely known by the public.
-Also in 1994, Lycos (which started at Carnegie Mellon University) was launched and became a major commercial endeavor.
+Also, in 1994, Lycos (which started at Carnegie Mellon University) was launched and became a major commercial endeavor.